typelevel/typelevel.github.com/src/blog/algebraic-api-design.md

 ## Application

 With `cats.effect.IOApp` we describe a purely functional program that performs a Monte Carlo tree search for a given initial board position.
-For demonstration purposes we use a smaller board of size $6 \times 6$ to shorten the search time.
+For demonstration purposes we use a smaller board of size @:math 6 \times 6 @:@ to shorten the search time.

 ```scala
 import cats.effect._